Consumers Union of Japan: History

+Genetically modified food

 Since 1996, CUJ has been the center of the opposition to genetically modified food (GMO) in Japan, starting the "No!
 GMO" Campaign, and demanding mandatory labeling of all GMO foods.

+CUJ has campaigned against gene-edited foods being released without mandatory risk assessment or labeling, arguing that they are also GMO foods.
+In what may have been the world’s first protest against a genome edited GMO food product, the GABA tomato, activists from Consumers Union of Japan and the No!
+GMO Campaign gathered outside Sanatech’s offices in central Tokyo, Japan on 23 December 2020.
+Almost 500,000 people signed CUJ's petition demanding regulation of gene-edited foods in 2020.

-BSE Controversy
+BSE controversy

 In 2005, CUJ was highly critical of the resumption of imports to Japan of beef from the United States due to fears about BSE.
-"This conclusion was made politically and hastily in response to the American demand that we resume beef imports from the United States," said Yasuaki Yamaura to CBS News.
-In June, 2006, he also noted to Reuters: "Safety inspection by Japan at U.S. meatpacking plants is merely nominal and superficial..."

 US beef imports in Japan were stopped from the United States in December 2003.
 In December 2005, Japan once again allowed imports of U.S. beef, but reinstated the ban in January 2006 after a technical violation of the U.S.-Japan beef import agreement.
-In order to protect Japanese consumers from mad cow disease, only meat from cattle that is less than 21 months old is accepted; and spinal cords, vertebrae, brains and bone marrow must be removed.

 Michiko Kamiyama from Food Safety Citizen Watch and Yoko Tomiyama, Consumers Union of Japan, said about this: "The government has put priority on the political schedule between the two countries, not on food safety or human health."